marklearst/variables-contract/docs/patterns/performance.md

 # Performance Optimization

-How to optimize Variable Contract for large variable sets and fast builds.
+How to reduce build times and file sizes for Variable Contract with large variable sets.

 ## Performance considerations